jacomyal/sigma.js/README.md

 ### Performance

-Performance depends on the graphic renderers.
+Performance depends on the graph size, the graphic renderers, the computer and browser on which the web application runs.

 * **Canvas** is supported in all modern browsers.
 It is a great tradeoff between flexibility and performance.
 We recommend to display up to 5 000 nodes and 8 000 edges with this technology.
 * **WebGL** needs a graph card and is thus not suitable to all clients, but it unlock the graph size boundaries.
 It is great to display large graph withs a layout previously computed (e.g. from [Gephi](http://gephi.github.io/)) because the graphic card memory is loaded only once.
 We recommend to display up to 20 000 nodes and 30 000 edges with this technology.